lxc/distrobuilder/doc/targets.md

 ## LXC

-The `create-message` field is a string which is displayed after new LXC container has been created.
+The `create_message` field is a string which is displayed after new LXC container has been created.
 This string is rendered using pongo2 and can include various fields from the definition file, e.g. `{{ image.description }}`.

 `config` is a list of container config options.